radhikalism/compojure.org/pages/docs/middleware.md

 This middleware adds a custom header to the response.

 Note that by convention, the first argument of Compojure middleware is always the handler.
-This is required for your middleware to work with the `decorate`
+This is required for your middleware to work with `decorate`:
-macro:

 <pre class="brush:clojure">
 (decorate your-handler